mestevens/typesafe-dropwizard-configuration/README.md

 In order to use the configuration factory, there are two steps that need to be done.

-In your dropwizard application class, in the `initialize` method, add the following line:
+In your dropwizard application class, in the `initialize` method, add the following bundle:

 ```
-bootstrap.setConfigurationFactoryFactory(new TypesafeConfigurationFactoryFactory<>());
+bootstrap.addBundle(new TypesafeConfigurationBundle);
 ```

 There are two ways to accomplish the second step of the configuration.